ClusterHQ/flocker/docs/concepts/volume.rst

 Push and Handoff
 ****************

-Push and handoffs are currently done over SSH between nodes, with ad hoc calls to the ``flocker-volume`` command-line tool.
+Push and handoffs are currently done over SSH between nodes, with ad hoc calls to the ``flocker-volume`` command line tool.
 In future releases this will be switched to a real protocol and later on to communication between long-running daemons rather than short-lived scripts.
 (See :issue:`154`.)